 In addition, Sr. Adv.
 Dhavan argued that the deity’s suit was not maintainable.
 Firstly, he contended that it was barred by limitation.
 In particular, he disputed Sr. Adv.
 K. Parasaran’s argument that the suit enjoyed a infinite limitation period as it fell under Section 10 of the Limitation Act, 1963.
 Sr. Adv.
 Dhavan later corrected himself, as Sr. Adv.
 Parasaran had never claimed the suit fell under Section 10.
 Nevertheless, Sr. Adv.
 Dhavan maintained the suit was barred by limitation.

 Second, he argued that D.N.
 Agarwal who had filed the suit for the deity, lacked locus standi (i.e. the legal standing to approach the court).
 Sr. Adv.
 Dhavan argued that a deity is represented by its shebait, in this instance the Nirmohi Akhara.
 He submitted that D.N.
-Agarwal had to have first showed that the Nirmohi Akhara had acted against the interests of the deity, before he could have filed a suit on the deity’s behalf.
+Agarwal ought to have first shown that the Nirmohi Akhara had acted against the interests of the deity, before he could have filed a suit on the deity’s behalf.

 Further, Sr. Adv.
 Dhavan sought to show that D.N.
 Agarwal was seeking to undermine the Nirmohi Akhara’s shebaitship (management) rights.
 Referring to Agarwal’s pleadings, he submitted that Agarwal intended to construct a new Lord Ram temple at the disputed site.
 He said that this new temple would come under the management of the Ram Janmabhoomi Nyas (of which Agarwal was a trustee), and not the Akhara.
 His argument appears to have been a part of larger strategy by the Sunni Waqf Board to show that the Akhara’s and deity’s suits are adversarial.